stormqueen23/lemonMarketsClient/README.md

 # lemon_markets_client
-A simple way to access the lemon markets API (https://www.lemon.markets/)
+A simple way to access the lemon markets API (https://www.lemon.markets/) in flutter

 ## Create account for lemon markets
 Currently the lemon market api is in beta and you can join the waitlist to get access (https://www.lemon.markets/waitlist)